 Online appraisals can be completed and emailed to potential sellers.
 You will note that these virtual appraisals will clearly state that they were conducted online and without the ability to physically inspect the property due to COVID-19 Level 4 restrictions – and we will endeavor to update these after a physical inspection of the property as soon as the isolation restrictions are lifted.

 Can you list your property now

-We have the technology and support staff in place to be able to list your property during this Alert Level 4 Period, although it may be in your best interests to wait to market your property for sale.
-All agency agreements, AML and marketing can be signed in preparation for a later launch date, and your listing agent can talk you through the process and advise the best way moving forward.
+We have the technology and support staff in place to be able to list your property during this Alert Level 4 Period.
+All agency agreements, AML and marketing can be signed digitally and your listing Salesperson can talk you through the process and advise the best way moving forward.